psf/black/docs/the_black_code_style.md

 string processing, pass `--experimental-string-processing` on the command line.
 Because the functionality is experimental, feedback and issue reports are highly encouraged!

+_Black_ also processes docstrings.
+Firstly the indentation of docstrings is corrected for both quotations and the text within, although relative indentation in the text is preserved.
+Superfluous trailing whitespace on each line and unnecessary new lines at the end of the docstring are removed.
+All leading tabs are converted to spaces, but tabs inside text are preserved.
+Whitespace leading and trailing one-line docstrings is removed.
+The quotations of an empty docstring are separated with one space.

 ### Numeric literals

 _Black_ standardizes most numeric literals to use lowercase letters for the syntactic